-Before accepting the appointment as Disaster Response Coordinator for CBFSC, Wayne served in a variety of roles including Moderator and Treasurer.
+Before accepting the appointment as Disaster Response Coordinator for CBFSC, Wayne served in a variety of roles with CBFSC, including Moderator and Treasurer.
 He also served on and chaired several committees for CBFSC, as well as serving at the National level of CBF on their Coordinating Council and Governing Board.
 He has led the Disaster Response efforts of FBC Pendleton, completing over 60 mission trips since hurricane Katrina.
 Wayne is a deacon, Sunday school teacher, kitchen worker, choir member, and active volunteer/team leader for local mission projects that FBC Pendleton elects to pursue.

 The Patterson family moved to Charleston SC in 1976 during the Bicentennial celebration and Wayne taught for 2 years at The Citadel before moving to Clemson in 1978.
 He retired from Clemson University in 2008 after a 30-year career as a tiger.
 His Doctoral degree in Business Administration is from the University of Arkansas, and he holds a BS and MA from the University of Alabama.